Jitters – Synopsis

 Download the press kit here.

 |Director of Photography

 Film Critic Review

-Jitters takes us into the day to day struggle of a young girl who is being pursued by a mysterious figure that seems intent on dominating her life through fear.
+Jitters takes us into the day-to-day struggle of a young girl who is being pursued by a mysterious figure that seems intent on dominating her life through fear.
 She describes for us her history with the presence, which began suddenly when she was very little.
-This dark influence in her life is personified as a malevolent clown; one with deep, prominent wrinkles in his face and dark, glaring eyes, as if he is looking out from an eternal rage.
-He is topped off with an old fashioned bowler hat, and completes the outfit with a flashing, light up bow tie.
+This dark influence in her life is personified as a malevolent clown; one with deep, prominent wrinkles on his face and dark, glaring eyes, as if he is looking out from an eternal rage.
+He is topped off with an old-fashioned bowler hat and completes the outfit with a flashing, light-up bow tie.
 In short, he’s a terrifying presence for anyone of any age, but particularly to a youthful girl who is still prone to sleeping in between her parents whenever she’s given a scare.
-There is nothing unusual about this type of childhood experience; so at first we are inclined to not make too much of it.
+There is nothing unusual about this type of childhood experience; so at first, we are inclined to not make too much of it.

 She tells us when it started and the effect that it had on what we understand to be the woman’s younger self.
 The incidents become more and more alarming, such as when the clown suddenly appears, as the young woman is trying to spend time with a new boyfriend.
 It can also be seen popping up on outings with her friends.

 The overall sense that we get, as the immediate shock wears off, is that this vision is isolating her within all of her relationships.
 We can see the way in which even everyday activities, such as riding on the train, are suddenly turned into moments of fear and discomfort.